MicrosoftDocs/msteams-docs/msteams-platform/toolkit/use-CICD-template.md

 ## Set up pipeline with Azure DevOps

-1. Create a cd.yml under .github > workflows folder and add the following code to the file:
+1. Create a cd.yml under .github workflow folder and add the following code to the file:

     ```yml
         trigger: